 - Snoring, coughing, and colds.

 - Restless sleep.

-In children, these procedures appear to be successful in treating obstructive sleep apnea 75% to 100% of the time, even if the child is obese.1
+In children, these surgeries work well to treat obstructive sleep apnea 75% to 100% of the time.
+This is true even if the child is obese.footnote 1

 What To Think About

-Snoring is not always considered a medical problem, so your insurance may not pay for treatment.
+- Snoring is not always thought to be a medical problem.
+Your insurance may not pay to treat it.

-- Children who have other conditions, such as asthma, upper respiratory infections, and heart problems, need to be treated for those conditions before and after surgery to reduce the risk of complications.
+- Children who have other conditions, such as asthma, upper respiratory infections, and heart problems, need to be treated for those problems before and after surgery.
+This can help reduce the chance of problems from surgery.